kkwabs/ECSE-301/README.md

-**ECSE-301 **
+ECSE 301
-Labs and Assignment for ECSE 301, Digital Logic Laboratory
+Labs and Assignments for ECSE 301, Digital Logic Laboratory

+Lab 3
+Verilog Code of an N-bit mulitplier